Ben Gibson

-Having graduated from Middlesbrough's Academy, Gibson enjoyed loan spells with Plymouth Argyle, York City and Tranmere Rovers before breaking into the club's first team in 2013. he was part of the Middlesbrough team that secured promotion to the Premier League in 2016 and the following year earned his first call-up to the England national team.
+Having graduated from Middlesbrough's Academy, Gibson had loan spells with Plymouth Argyle, York City and Tranmere Rovers before breaking into the club's first team in 2013. he was part of the Middlesbrough team that secured promotion to the Premier League in 2015–16 and the following year earned his first call-up to the England national team.
+He moved to Burnley in August 2018 for a fee of £15 million.
+His time at Turf Moor was unsuccessful and after making a handful of appearances he left for Norwich City in September 2020.
+Gibson spent four seasons with the Canaries and joined Stoke City in June 2024.

 Early and personal life

-Gibson was born in Nunthorpe, Cleveland, and attended Nunthorpe School and Yarm School.
-He is a nephew of Middlesbrough chairman Steve Gibson.
+Gibson was born in Nunthorpe, Middlesbrough, and attended Nunthorpe School and Yarm School.
+He is a nephew of Middlesbrough Football Club chairman Steve Gibson.

 Club career

 Middlesbrough

 Gibson joined Middlesbrough's Academy from Marton at the age of 12.
 He was a member of the Middlesbrough team that won the Nike Cup in 2008 and signed his first professional contract with the club on 1 July 2010.
 He made his first-team debut as a substitute on 25 April 2011 against Coventry City, coming on in the 41st minute for the injured Andrew Davies, with Middlesbrough going on to win the game 2–1.
 He finished the 2010–11 season with one appearance for Middlesbrough, and having captained the reserve team to The Football Combination East Division title.

 Gibson signed a three-month loan deal with League Two club Plymouth Argyle on 2 August 2011.
 After making 13 appearances in this time, Gibson and both clubs involved agreed on 1 November 2011 to extend the loan deal until 29 January 2012.
 However, the loan was cut short after Middlesbrough recalled him on 30 November 2011.
 He signed for Conference Premier club York City on loan until the end of 2011–12 on 9 February 2012.
 After a promising start Gibson was sent off in the 1–0 away victory to Cambridge United.
 However, after missing the next four games through suspension he won the 2012 FA Trophy Final with York at Wembley Stadium on 12 May, in which the team beat Newport County 2–0.
-Eight days later he played in the 2–1 victory over Luton Town in the 2012 Conference Premier play-off Final at Wembley on 20 May 2012, seeing the club return to the Football League after an eight-year absence with promotion to League Two.
+Eight days later he played in the 2–1 victory over Luton Town in the 2012 Conference Premier play-off final at Wembley on 20 May 2012, seeing the club return to the Football League after an eight-year absence with promotion to League Two.
 Gibson completed his loan at York with 11 appearances.